evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 ## Performance

-The Cadillac LYRIQ RWD has a maximum power of 255 KW (347 hp/342 bhp).
-The total torque is 450 nm (332 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.7 seconds.
+The Cadillac LYRIQ RWD has a maximum power of 255 KW (347 hp/342 bhp) and a total torque of 450 nm (332 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.7 seconds

 ## Battery, range, and charging